How Many Landing Pages Do I Need On My Website? (Updated 2021)

 - Sweepstakes (hey, who doesn’t like to win!)

-Each of these engagement tactics can be hosted directly on your website.
-By creating appealing posts for your Facebook, Twitter, Instagram, Google+ and other popular social media sites, you can both get more cool content for your social sites and drive traffic to increase your lead generation.
+Each of these landing page engagement tactics can be hosted directly on your website.
+By creating appealing posts for your Facebook, Twitter, Instagram, and other popular social media sites, you can both get more cool content for your social sites and drive traffic to increase your lead generation.

 Yes, landing pages can make you popular with both your social media team and your eager sales group.